 How many villagers can you have in a village?

-There’s no hard limit.
-The number of beds controls how many villagers you can have.
+There’s no simple hard limit based only on villagers.
+In normal village breeding, the number of available beds controls how many villagers your village can support.

 What is the best food for breeding villagers?

-Bread is the easiest early on.
-Carrots and potatoes work best for farming setups.
+Bread is usually the easiest food early on because each villager only needs 3 bread.
+Carrots and potatoes are better for automatic farming setups.

 Can villagers breed with golden carrots?

-No, villagers can’t breed with golden carrots.
-They only use regular food like bread, carrots, potatoes, or beets.
+No. Villagers cannot breed with golden carrots.
+Use reliable food sources like bread, carrots, potatoes, or beetroots instead.

 Do baby villagers need a bed?